alexghergh/zsh-cheatsheet/README.md

 `/etc/<file>` files should only be managed by administrators.

 More on what the files should contain:
-- `zshenv`: sourced on all invocations of the shell, unless the `-f` option is set.
+- `zshenv`: Sourced on all invocations of the shell, unless the `-f` option is set.
 Should contain commands to set the search path and other important environment variables. _It should not contain commands that produce output_.
-- `zshrc`: sourced in interactive shells.
+- `zshrc`: Sourced in interactive shells.
 Should contain commands to set up aliases, functions, options, keybindings, etc.
-- `zlogin`: sourced in login shells.
+- `zlogin`: Sourced in login shells.
 Should contain commands that should only be executed in login shells (TODO example?).
-- `zprofile`: similar to `zlogin`, except is is sourced before `zshrc`.
+- `zprofile`: Similar to `zlogin`, except is is sourced before `zshrc`.
 This file is meant as an alternative to `.zlogin` for ksh fans.
 The two are not intended to be used together, though this can be done. `zlogin` should not define aliases, commands, options, environment variables etc. It should rather